Holographic Floquet states in low dimensions (II): D3/D5 system at finite temperature

-imposes that the first two terms under the square root must vanish at the same point $u=u_c$, which locates the so called {\em singular shell}.
+As has become the usual case when there is an electric field switched on \cite{Karch_2007}, demanding reality of the Legendre-transformed action \eqref{eq:actionLTtransf} imposes that the two terms under the second square root must change sign (and therefore, vanish) at the same point $u=u_c$, which locates the singular shell.
 At once, this condition fixes both the value of $u_c$ and that of the conserved quantity $q$

 where $b_0=b(u_c)$, $\psi_0=\psi(u_c)$.
-As $b_0\geq 0$ we see that $u_c\geq u_h$ and the singular shell sits always at a larger radius than the black hole horizon.
-Moreover, here it is the IR data $b_0$ what controls the position of $u_c(u_h, b_0)$.
-This is unlike the case of constant $E$ \cite{Karch_2007}.
-Hence the shape of the critical surface at constant $|E|$ is non spherical, as can be seen in Fig.\,\ref{fig:XrcPlot}.
+As $\Omega b_0\geq 0$, we see that $u_c\geq u_h$, and the singular shell sits always at a larger radius than the black hole horizon.
+Moreover, here it is the IR data, $b_0$, what controls the position of the singular shell, $u_c(u_h, b_0)$.
+This is another important difference with respect to the case of constant $E$ \cite{Karch_2007}, where the position of the singular shell depends exclusively on the UV value $\abs{E}$.
+Therefore, in this case the shape of the critical surface at constant $|E|$ is non-spherical, as can be seen in the left plot of Fig. \ref{fig:rcEmbeddings}.

+An important remark for later use is the fact that both the worldvolume electric field and the black hole horizon add up their effects of bending the brane in the IR towards the origin.
+This will mean that as we increase the temperature we will find black hole embeddings with milder electric fields.